SeryiBaran/encoding-visualization/README.md

 Visualization of the encodings in Terminal.

-At this moment supports ASCii, UTF-8 and KOI8-R. If you need additional encodings (why o_O), you can add they to `./src/encodings.ts` file.
+At this moment supports ASCii, UTF-8 and KOI8-R. If you need additional encodings, you can add they to `./src/encodings.ts` file.

 ## License